 YES!
-Since UEK/UEK2/UEK3 kernels all support switching from HVM to PVM seemlessly, simply use Oracle VM Manager and change the virtualization mode (Domain type), then commands like 'lspci' and 'dmidecode' will function as they do in HVM mode.
-Refer to UEK release notes for details on HVM mode and refer to latest certification details (e.g. Note# 464754.1) on My Oracle Support for support information relating to RAC & HVM mode.
+All UEK kernels support switching from HVM to PVM seamlessly, simply use Oracle VM Manager and change the virtualization mode (Domain type), then commands like 'lspci' and 'dmidecode' will function as they do in HVM mode.
+Refer to UEK release notes for details on HVM mode and refer to latest certification details (e.g. Note# 464754.1) on My Oracle Support information relating to RAC & HVM mode.